SHASHANK-hub39/Datascience-Portfolio/README.md

        1. Handwritten Digit Recognition : Designing and implementing a convolutional neural network that learns to recognize the handwritten digits from MNIST.

+   # RNN

+       1. Fake News Classification : An Long Short Term Memory model which is used to predict whether the news published is fake or not using word embedding technique.